Coronavirus Disease 2019 (COVID-19)

 - Oxygen.
 Supplemental oxygen or ventilation with a breathing machine (ventilator) may be given.
 This is done so you get enough oxygen in your body.

 - Prone positioning.
-Depending on how sick you are during your hospital stay, your healthcare team may turn you regularly on your stomach.
+Depending on how sick you are during your hospital stay, your healthcare team may turn you regularly onto your stomach.
 This is called prone positioning.
 It's done to help increase the amount of oxygen you get to your lungs.
-Follow your healthcare team's instructions on position changes while you're in the hospital.
-Also follow their discharge advice on the best positions to help your breathing once you go home.
+Follow your healthcare team's instructions on position changes while you're in the hospital and discharge advice on the best positions to help your breathing once you go home.

 People who have had COVID-19 and are fully recovered may be asked by their healthcare team to consider donating plasma.
 This is called COVID-19 convalescent plasma donation.
 Plasma from people fully recovered from COVID-19 may contain antibodies to help fight COVID-19 in people who are currently seriously ill with the disease.
 It's not fully known if the donated plasma will work well as a treatment, but the FDA is looking at it and has asked the American Red Cross to help with plasma donation and collection.
 Talk with your provider to learn more about convalescent plasma donation and whether you qualify to donate.